berchuck/spCP/cran-comments.md

-## Submission of version 1.2 of spCP
+## Submission of version 1.3 of spCP
-* The PKG_CXXFLAGS flag in the Makevars file was removed.
+* This is a re-submission of the spCP R package.
+The package has been updated based on Dirk's suggestion: RcppCore/RcppArmadillo#391.

 ## Test environments
 * Mac: x86_64-apple-darwin13.4.0 (64-bit), R 3.3.0